Reporting progress of learning at Pegasus Bay

 Hero - Our student management system (SMS)

-Each area will show a dial which indicates how far through a curriculum level your child has progressed based on the goals they have consolidated.
-The dials show different colours (White - Emerging, Beige - Consolidated, Green - Connected) and the dial with dots around it will show the curriculum level we would expect your child to be working within.
+Each area will show a dial that indicates how far through a curriculum level your child has progressed based on the goals they have consolidated.
+The dials show different colours depending on where your child is with that particular goal.

 Click here for more information about accessing and using Hero.